Roses at Bodnant Garden

 Experience the intoxicating sights, scents and sounds of our famous Italianate terraces this summer, which are now blossoming better than ever as several years of conservation work come to fruition.

 Bodnant Garden's five formal Italianate terraces were designed at the turn of the 1900s by Henry McLaren in the new Arts and Crafts style.
+His mother Laura McLaren, Lady Aberconway, influenced the planting with her passion for native herbaceous and cottage garden flowers.

-Henry created two rose gardens, upper and lower, linked by ornamental pools and pergola walkways all draped in flowering climbers.
+Henry created two rose gardens, upper and lower, linked by ornamental pools and pergola walkways all draped in climbers..
 In later years he added classical adornments such as stone sphinxes and statues and the 18th century fountain on the Croquet Terrace.
 In 1938 he added the 18th century Pin Mill building to the Canal Terrace - saving it from ruin and moving it, brick-by-brick, from its Gloucestershire home to Bodnant Garden.

 In recent years the terraces have been enjoying some TLC by our garden team.
 The Top Rose Terrace was renovated in 2006 and the Lower Rose Terrace in 2012, beds planted with fragrant English Roses, many from the award winning David Austin collection, which provide a continuous display from July to October.
 New beds have been created too - the White Garden and Himalayan Poppy Beds - and a new design for the Canal Terrace borders will complete the make-over this year.